Mesoscale two-sample testing for networks: Methodological extensions

-In the undirected case, we assume that the hypothesis set contains the symmetric counterpart of all of its node pairs, and that the learned left and right-hand side projections are equal ($\bar{V} = \bar{U}$).
-Given left and right-hand side projections, the mesoscale test operates under a working GLM, with mean structure
+In the undirected case, the hypothesis set must contain the symmetric counterpart of all of its node pairs, and the learned left and right projections have to be the same ($\bar{V} = \bar{U}$).
+For given projections, the mesoscale test operates under a working GLM, with mean structure

 Let $\pi^{\triangle}_{\mathcal{S}}$ denote the operator which restricts to only node pairs on or above the diagonal, and suppose $G_{\mathcal{S}}$ is the linear mapping which satisfies

 for any $n \times n$ matrix $M$.
 By construction, $G_{\mathcal{S}}$ has a (left) pseudo-inverse $G_{\mathcal{S}}^{\dagger}$, and \eqref{working_glm} can be rewritten as